embeddedcc/bcs-docs/docs/finder.md

 The BCS finder is a small utility which uses a UDP based locator protocol to find BCS devices on the local network.
 It will only work if it is run from a computer on the same network as the BCS.

+If the finder utility does not locate your BCS, you likely have an underlying networking problem that must be resolved.

+Examples include:

+- The BCS is not physically on the same network segment as your computer.
+- Your network router is not supplying DHCP addresses to new clients on your network.
+- Your network router is supplying DHCP addresses that are not defined on the same segment as the current settings of your computer.
+- You have configured an incompatible static IP address in the BCS via the [Settings](settings.md) page.

 ## Download

 * [BCS Finder for Mac](https://www.dropbox.com/s/7n8nh66sl6pjm9q/BCS%20Finder%20-%20Mac.zip?dl=0)